Construction Budget Template

 3. Calculating Equipment Costs

-For equipment, calculate rental costs based on the duration of use or amortization if purchased.
+For equipment, calculate rental costs based on the duration of use or amortisation if purchased.
 Include operational costs like fuel and maintenance.

 Formula: